-This demeaning, entitled language and behavior will always be justified, forever protected by fellow creepy men and the women taught to Be Nice and contribute to our own dehumanization and that of our sisters.
+This demeaning, entitled language and behavior will always be justified, forever protected by fellow creepy men and the women who are taught to Be Nice and contribute to our own dehumanization and that of our sisters.
 Boys Will Be Boys.
 Why Can’t You Take A Joke.
 He’s Just Awkward.
-Every excuse for men to do what they want, when they want, to our bodies (girls, boys, women’s, men’s bodies, the creeps go after us all) to our lives, and the apologists will always rush in to make certain the creeps feel comfortable doing it.
+Every excuse for men to say and do what they want, when they want, to our bodies to our lives, and the apologists will always rush in to make certain the creeps feel comfortable doing it.
 Our kids who are young teenagers, my daughter, have grown up only ever knowing a black, feminist president and real hope that a woman would lead us next.
 In just two years since Hillary Clinton won four millon more votes than her white male primary opponent, and three million more votes than her white male general election opponent (but was still robbed of the her right to lead this nation) my daughter has, along with all of us, been bombarded with the very loud voices of entitled toxic mysoginist old white men.

 If it’s not 45’s non-stop sexual assualt and racism, it’s the grating shouts of that elderly white presidential-hopeful senator from Vermont calling teachers “Old bitches” and defending his essays about women getting cancer from not enough orgasms, and how women all have gang rape fantasies, or it’s frat culture personified with the disgusting ramblings of the life-time appointed drunk white male rapist on the Supreme Court, eager to take away women’s human and reproductive rights the second he gets the chance, or it’s creepy old white pretend nice guy Joe who can’t keep his hands or his rape-culture comments (“How old are you, thriteen?
 Well aren’t you beautiful!”) to himself.